zumasys/docs/site/rover/POS/README.md

 Lists all outstanding invoices.
 *If you are using the ROVER database, this information gets pulled from AP.E.

-a.
-“Load All Invoices”.
+A. “Load All Invoices”.
 Selecting this will display all open invoices regardless of age.

-b.
-Search field will allow you to search for a single invoice.
+B. Search field will allow you to search for a single invoice.

-c.
-Aging Summary will display the customers aging, selecting one of the aging categories, Curren, 32-60, 61-90, 90+, will display all the invoices in that aging category.
+C. Aging Summary will display the customers aging, selecting one of the aging categories, Curren, 32-60, 61-90, 90+, will display all the invoices in that aging category.

-d.
-This is where the invoices will be displayed, from here you can click on 1 or more of the displayed invoices and add them to the current register transaction.
+D. This is where the invoices will be displayed, from here you can click on 1 or more of the displayed invoices and add them to the current register transaction.
 Once an invoice has been added to the current transactions, you can click on the Invoice # and you will be allowed to edit the amount payed on that invoice.

 ![Edit Invoice](./RoverPOS-009.png)